fortinet-fortisoar/widget-soc-management/README.md

 Following enhancements have been made to the SOC Management Widget in version 1.0.1:

-- "Percentage change" value for ROI, ove, is now correctly displayed.
+- "Percentage change" value for ROI, Overall Time Saved is now correctly displayed.
 - Changed the dimensions of "Top 3 playbooks" and "Top 3 Alerts" box
 - Modified the widget’s background so that it now appears with theme-friendly colours